-That apparent contradiction is what a hearing officer for the New Mexico Administrative Hearings Office concluded on Feb.
-26, after examining a claim that marijuana products grown and made under the purview of the state Department of Health's Medical Cannabis Program shouldn't be taxed because they are more like a prescribed medicine than a regular ol' commodity.
+This is what a hearing officer for the New Mexico Administrative Hearings Office concluded on Feb.
+26, after examining a claim that marijuana products grown and made under the purview of the state Department of Health's Medical Cannabis Program shouldn't be taxed because they are a form of tax-exempt prescribed medicine.

 Technically, Sacred Garden had already withdrawn its claims for the money, and this decision was about a more theoretical question: Whether the state is legally allowed to tax sales of medical marijuana.
 But Sacred Garden owner Zeke Shortes says he is undeterred.
 He'll be taking his claims next to District Court.

 "It was really disturbing to me that patients have to pay sales tax on medicine when they don't have to on pharmaceuticals," Shortes tells SFR.
 He says he's willing to keep paying legal fees to prove his point.

 He'll likely have a hard time proving his case going forward, given the various statutes and laws lending medical cannabis a unique status at best and a criminal one at worst.

 Here in New Mexico, according to the tax department, the Legislature explicitly avoided the term "prescription" when they adopted the medical cannabis law in 2007.
 Instead, Administrative Law Judge Chris Romero writes in the Sacred Garden ruling, it "established an alternate process for patients to acquire medical marijuana that was unlike methods generally associated with common prescription drugs."